 mature as I am now, or lock of it :-)

 You can save it, print it and even email it.
 Simply right click on the image and tadaaa...you get all those options!

-Here also (below) is a slightly larger one that shows some of the minor islands to the south and south east of Jamaica.
+The one at the top of this page, a slightly larger one, shows some of the minor islands to the south and south east of Jamaica.
 The procedure remains the same, simply right click on the image to print it or save it to your computer.